Vguilhen/dio-challeng-github/DesignPatterns/DesignPatterns.md

         }
         return instance;
     }

+## Facede

+The Facade design pattern is a structural design pattern that aims to provide a simplified interface for a complex set of interfaces of a system.

+In other words, the Facade pattern provides an abstraction layer that hides the underlying complexity of a system and offers a simplified interface to the end user.
+This helps to reduce the complexity of client code, making it easier to use and understand.

+The Facade pattern is often used in large and complex systems, where there are many different components and interfaces.
+In these cases, creating a facade can be useful to simplify the interaction between the client and the system.
+The facade acts as an intermediary layer between the client and the underlying components, hiding the complexity of these components and exposing only a simplified interface to the client.

+In addition to simplifying the interaction with the system, the Facade pattern can also improve code maintenance by making it easier to make changes to a complex system.
+By creating a facade for a system, developers can change the implementation of the underlying components without affecting the facade interface.
+This means that client code does not need to be changed every time there is a change in the internal components of the system.

+In summary, the Facade pattern is a useful approach to simplifying the complexity of large and complex systems.
+It provides a simplified interface to the client and helps improve code maintenance by making it easier to update and modify.

 ....

 2 - Variable and method names should start with a lowercase letter and use CamelCase.

 example: